 Temporary Labor Certification for Foreign Workers

-To ensure that the admission of foreign labor does not adversely affect the wages, working conditions, and employment opportunities of U.S. workers.
-To ensure that adequate working and living conditions are provided for foreign and domestic workers.
+To assure that the admission of foreign workers into the United States will not adversely affect the job opportunities, wages, and working conditions of U.S. workers.
+To ensure that adequate wages and working conditions are provided for foreign and U.S. workers.
 To assist U.S. employers seeking to hire temporary foreign workers when no able, willing, and qualified U.S. workers are available.

 General information about this opportunity